Visualize Top Network Enrichment Statistics

 Extracts the top

-entries from the specified category within thenetwork_summary_statistics
+nentries from the specified category within thenetwork_summary_statisticsslot of thetKOIListobject.Filters out entries with missing

-values.Optionally applies transformations to the
+betavalues.Optionally applies transformations to the

-, applies inverse rank-based normalization.If
+ranknormis set toTRUE, applies inverse rank-based normalization.If

-, applies log base-2 transformation.If both transformations are enabled,
+lognormis set toTRUE, applies log base-2 transformation.If both transformations are enabled,

-is overridden and set toFALSE
+ranknormis overridden and set toFALSE.

 Adjusts very small

-values to avoid extreme values in plotting.If the category is
+fdrvalues to avoid extreme values in plotting.If the category is

-column is used as the identifier.Filters out entries with missing identifiers and ensures consistent ordering of identifiers for plotting.
+"Gene", the function joins additional metadata from thetkoi::genestable to obtain gene names.
+For other categories, thenamecolumn is used as the identifier.Filters out entries with missing identifiers and ensures consistent ordering of identifiers for plotting.

 Creates a horizontal bar plot where: